 Bridget Grenville-Cleave, MAPP graduate of the University of East London, is a UK-based positive psychology consultant, trainer and writer.
 She is author of Introducing Positive Psychology: A Practical Guide (2012), and The Happiness Equation with Dr Ilona Boniwell.
 She regularly facilitates school well-being programs and Positive Psychology Masterclasses for personal and professional development.
 Find her on LinkedIn, Facebook and Twitter @BridgetGC.
 Website.
 Full bio.
 Her articles are here.

-Engaging for Success: Enhancing Performance through Employee Engagement.
+In the UK business community there is a growing interest in the topic of employee engagement, sparked by a government-commissioned report in 2009, Engaging for Success: Enhancing Performance through Employee Engagement.
 In November 2012 the report’s authors, David MacLeod and Nita Clarke, established a group called Engage for Success (EfS) which describes itself as a “movement committed to the idea that there is a better way to work, a better way to enable personal growth, organizational growth and ultimately growth for Britain by releasing more of the capability and potential of people at work.”

 Anything linked to higher performance, productivity and profit (and making companies more recession proof) is going to interest business leaders.
 Not surprisingly, how to engage staff in the workplace is making waves in many organizations big and small.
 It’s also becoming an important topic in positive psychology (for example see the work of Wilmar Schaufeli at the University of Utrecht or the chapters devoted to employee engagement in the Oxford Handbook of Positive Psychology and Work).